ys/bonjour/content/books/let-my-people-go-surfing-the-education-of-a-reluctant-businessman-including-10-more-years-of-business-unusual.md

 ---
-title: "Let My People Go Surfing: The Education of a Reluctant Businessman--Including 10 More Years of Business Unusual"
+title: "Let My People Go Surfing"
+subtitle: "The Education of a Reluctant Businessman - Including 10 More Years of Business Unusual"
 author: "Yvon Chouinard"
 isbn: ""
 isbn13: ""